jmbezerra/exp_rdrhfattree/README.md

 ### Author

-Brought to you by Huang MaChi (Chongqing University of Posts and Telecommunications, Chongqing, China).
+Part of this project was adapted from Huang MaChi (Chongqing University of Posts and Telecommunications, Chongqing, China).

-If you have any question, you can email me at huangmachi@foxmail.com.
-Don't forget to STAR this repository!

-Enjoy it!
 # exp_rdrhfattree